siraj-404/Git-test/README.md

-#Learning to use Git
+#Learning to use Git<br>
 hey!
-I am just trying to learn using git and github
+I am just trying to learn using git and github.